ServiceNow/N-BEATS/README.md

     Note: training sessions are restartable and can be stopped and restarted any time.
     Checkpoint interval can be configured in `m4/parameters.py`, see `training_checkpoint_interval` key.

-    Depending on your infrastructure you may want to write a script to automatically go through all models in the experiment directory and start training processes in parallel.
+    If you have multiple GPUs you may want to write a script to start models training in parallel.
 1. When all models are trained you can run summary statistics.

     Note: to make sure that training is done check if there is `predictions.csv` file in each model directory,